Cultural explorations through fashion

 So George Town Festival, Hin Bus Depot and THISNORTHAT, we held a casting call.
 We wanted to cast the locals because we thought it would be a great idea and move for us to engage with the community here.
 We wanted to connect with the audience as well and in fact, if we were to cast professional models, everyone might feel that distance from where they were seated and the runway.

 We wanted to relate to people and we think that the models we chose represent what Penang or Malaysia is.

 The venue was actually how this project started.
 Hin Bus Depot engages an entire community of creatives and they have always wanted to work on something fashion-focused.
 We thought that the THISNORTHAT Runway Presentation would be a good mix of fashion and art.
-These two realms are always never separable and goes well together.
-Hin Bus Depot has the art while we bring the fashion, so it is a perfect match.
+These two realms are always never separable and go well together.
+Hin Bus Depot has the art, while we bring the fashion, so it is a perfect match.

 What do you think people think of when they look at your brand and clothes?

-Playfulness, colours and in a way, everyday life.
-The ideas are always simple and you don't see overly complicated designs.
-We want to express that child-like view through our creative visions as adults.
+Playfulness, colours and, in a way, everyday life.
+The ideas are always simple and you don’t see overly complicated designs.
+We want to express that childlike view through our creative visions as adults.

 The yellow pipes were like communication and interaction.
 It was a gesture of invitation and to start something.

 Lastly, share with us how you envision the future to be.

 We feel that fashion in the future will be more diversified and may not have one major trend that influences the majority, as a whole.
 Because of the movement and rise of subcultures, with easier access, more trends will emerge, interweave and intersect with one another.
 It is already happening and probably will be even more so in the future.
 This will be interesting to look out for since there will be so many elements to draw from, especially in Asia.